ChrisZie/HugoSymphony/content/service/webdesign/_index.md

 slides :
   - caption  : WEB DESIGN
     description: >
-      Without question, your website is your identity to the world.
+      Your website IS your identity to the world.
 It is who you are, what you offer, and why the user should trust you.
 But to attract and keep users, you must provide excellent Design, Speed, Security, and Mobile Usability.
 We do that.
-And, best of all, we don't bankrupt you to do it!

 quizbgimagefront: https://images.unsplash.com/photo-1580722434936-3d175913fbdc?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=1951&q=80
 quizbgimageback: https://source.unsplash.com/350x225/?wood
 quizcards:
   - titlefront: MOBILE FRIENDLY
     textfront: Do You Know How Many People Will Use Only Their Phones To Find Your Website and Social Media Profiles?
     bgimagefront: https://cdn.pixabay.com/photo/2019/04/10/23/51/dog-4118585_1280.jpg
     titleback: 52%
     textback: Over half of all users!
 And this number is growing FAST.
 But even though over half of all users use only their phones, almost no websites are built for phones and most actually perform SIGNIFICANTLY worse on a phone. <br><br>We tailor each word, image, layout, and code on your website to perform as amazingly on a phone as on a PC.
 Google looks at how your website performs on BOTH Mobile and Desktop when it decides who to list on their search engine so we optimize every design element to increase visibility greatly.